rymaju/code-sync/README.md

 - Really, sending anything that isnt just regular text
 - Silently disconnecting (fix coming soon)
 - Violently disconnecting (thats kind of on you though)
+- Occasionally the editor will simply be "locked for write" or "locked for flow" when receiving the code.
+This will cause the sync to fail, and an error message will be displayed.
+The broadcaster will have to send the code again (fix coming soon)

 The master branch is the most recent "stable" version of code-sync whose limitations I describe above.
 The next version is in the "development" branch, and will hopefully be much cleaner than this mess.